-To assess future fuel consumption as a result of RPK and RTK growth, the model projects the resulting fuel intensity that global fuel consumption growth complies with an annual average fuel efficiency improvement of RPK growth of 2% by 2020 and an aspirational global fuel efficiency improvement rate of 2% per year from 2021 to 2050, as expressed by the Assembly of the International Civil Aviation Organization (ICAO).
+To assess future fuel consumption as a result of RPK and RTK growth, the model projects the resulting fuel intensity that global fuel consumption growth complies with an annual average fuel efficiency improvement of RPK growth of 2% per year from 2020 to 2050, as expressed by the Assembly of the International Civil Aviation Organization (ICAO).
 A further sub-model calculates investment costs and marginal abatement costs split by the types of abatement measure.